leoyoung07/L-Dashboard-vscode/view/README.md

 # build for production with minification
 npm run build

-# lint all *.js and *.vue files
-npm run lint

-# run unit tests
-npm test
 ```

-For more information see the [docs for vueify](https://github.com/vuejs/vueify).
+For detailed explanation on how things work, consult the [docs for vue-loader](http://vuejs.github.io/vue-loader).